 The study was carried out using the EFCAMDAT corpus in late 2021.
-In what follows, information about the corpus, the subcorpora created for this study, and the association measures used are introduced.
-The EFCAMDAT corpus is based on the texts that were submitted by the users.
-The website was previously known as Englishtown (now englishlive.com) where learners of English had to take a placement test to enroll in the courses offered by Education First online language school.
-The placement test would place students in one of the 16 proficiency levels available, all of which were aligned with CEFR levels (Council of Europe 2020).
-Students were regularly given writing tasks.
-Out of 128 tasks, they were regularly given tasks such as write an email, a movie review and introduce yourself, to name a few (Alexopoulou et al. 2015).
+In what follows, information about the corpus, the subcorpora created for this study and the association measures used are introduced.
+The EFCAMDAT corpus is based on texts that were submitted by users of a website, which was previously known as Englishtown (now englishlive.com), where learners of English had to take a placement test to enroll in the courses offered by Education First online language school.
+The placement test would place students in one of the sixteen proficiency levels available, all of which were aligned with CEFR levels.
+Students were regularly given writing tasks, such as producing an email, a movie review and introducing themselves, to name just three (Alexopoulou et al. 2015).
+In all, 128 such tasks are examined in the corpus.

-In the texts compiled here, because there was no data available for C2, the level had to be discarded.
-Each subcorpus was roughly a combination of 10,000 writing samples, all of which were balanced out across different writing tasks for reliable results and a variety of topics.
-However, keeping frequency counts equal was difficult as with increasing proficiency, there were more words per sample.
+In the texts compiled here, as there was no data available for C2, the level had to be discarded.
+Each subcorpus was roughly a combination of 10,000 writing samples, all of which were balanced out across different writing tasks and a variety of topics to improve the reliability of the results.
+However, keeping frequency counts equal was difficult, as with increasing proficiency there were more words per sample.
 Nevertheless, for each level, there was data from four different, randomly selected and equally balanced tasks.

-In this study, I compiled 5 well-balanced subcorpora from the Education First-Cambridge Open Language Database (EFCAMDAT; Alexopoulou et al. 2015; Geertzen, Alexopoulou and Korhonen 2013), which is a large corpus of written texts by L2 speakers of English from different linguistic backgrounds.
-Ranging from A1 through C1, each subcorpus had roughly one million words (see table 1 for a detailed overview and had writings from different tasks that were given to the writers).
-The subcorpora were created as .txt files and were split up into 500 .txt files and were processed in batches of 50 files.
+In this study, we compiled five well-balanced subcorpora from the Education First-Cambridge Open Language Database (EFCAMDAT; Geertzen et al. 2013; Alexopoulou et al. 2015), which is a large corpus of written texts by L2 speakers of English from different linguistic backgrounds.
+Ranging from A1 through C1, each subcorpus had roughly one million words (see table 1 for a detailed overview) and included writing samples for different tasks that were given to the students.
+The subcorpora were created as .txt files and were split up into 500 individual .txt files and processed in batches of 50.
 This was necessary as TAASSC seems to have a limit on how many words it can process in one file (Kristopher Kyle, personal communication, February 8, 2022).
 The text files were analyzed using the syntactic sophistication setting of the tool, with minimum VAC frequency set to 5.
-When selecting indices to compare against the reference corpora, ALL_COCA was selected as in the case of this dataset, speakers did not have to use specialized language, i.e., academic, magazine or news.
-As such, a combination of all of the subsections of COCA is what makes language representative of all of its special uses, and it is assumed that speakers learn all of them in a piecemeal fashion.
+When selecting indices to compare against the reference corpora, ALL\COCA was selected, as in the case of this dataset speakers did not have to use specialized language, i.e., academic or journalistic.
+As such, a combination of all of the subsections of COCA makes language representative of all of its special uses, and it is assumed that speakers learn all of them in a piecemeal fashion.
 The indices were then imported into SPSS for a multiple regression analysis.
-Indices that did not meet the assumptions of a multiple regression analysis were discarded, e.g., due to collinearity and violations of normality (Tabachnik and Fidell 2014).2 In the end, there were 15 indices to report.
-Indices are reported as corpus-based, which are calculated based on the subcorpus under analysis and against-reference-corpus, which is the COCA.
+Indices that did not meet the assumptions of a multiple regression analysis, e.g., due to collinearity and violations of normality, were discarded (Tabachnik and Fidell 2014).
+In the end, there were 15 corpus-based indices used, which were calculated based on the subcorpus under analysis and against-reference-corpus, which is the COCA.